celsiusnarhwal/3515.games/cogs/chess/assets/templates/game-start.md

 {% endfilter %}

 {% filter deline %}
-WHen it's your turn, make a move with `/chess move`.
+When it's your turn, make a move with `/chess move`.
 When it's not your turn (or even when it is your turn), you can view the board and move history with `/chess board`.
 {% endfilter %}